 3. When is this happening?

-The switch will happen in early September.
+The switch will happen between September 7 at 1pm (PDT) and September 12 at 6am (PDT).
 There will be a few days when you won’t have access to your account.
-We will make sure to give you ample notice so you can plan accordingly.
+See Key Dates above.

 4. Are my fees increasing?

 No, fees will remain the same.
 This new partnership will allow us to lower fees at a faster rate than we could have previously.
 Current annual asset-based fees range between .27% and .7% depending on the investment option you choose.
+For those using the Principle Plus Interest portfolio you will see an administration fee that you did not see before.
+An administration fee was always assessed, but we are making the process more transparent.
 You can learn more about our current fees at https://www.oregoncollegesavings.com/research/fees.shtml.

 5. What kind of funds will my money be going into?